jundalisay/spblist/content/en/research/descartes/philosophy/part-4/article-087.md

 #### 88. How is Fire Produced by the Mixture of Various Bodies?

-This violent motion almost never alone causes fire.
+**This violent motion almost never alone causes fire.**

 It is almost always mixed with air exhalations which easily transform either into flame or, at least, light, as seen in:
 - will-o'-the-wisps around the Earth
 - lightning in clouds
 - shooting and falling stars in the high air.

 Exhalations consist of the tiniest particles, divided into many branches.
-These wrap around denser particles derived from pungent juices or volatile salts.
+- These wrap around denser particles derived from pungent juices or volatile salts.

 These branches are usually so minute and closely-packed that nothing can pass through their interstices except the fire-aether.

-However, the particles enveloped by these branches often form other larger intervals that the air-aether globules tend to fill.
+However, the particles enveloped by these branches often form other larger gaps that the air-aether globules tend to fill.

-At that point, the exhalation does not ignite.
+- At that point, the exhalation does not ignite.

 But sometimes, these spaces are occupied by particles of another exhalation or spirit.

-When these expel the former along with the air-aether, they immediately leave their place, and, with their motion, generate fire.
+- When these expel the original exhalation along with the air-aether, they immediately leave their place, and, with their motion, generate fire.

 #### 89. Fire In Lightning and Shooting Stars

 In lightning or shooting stars, the cause that compiles multiple exhalations simultaneously becomes apparent due to the descent of one cloud into another.

-However, in tranquil air, when one exhalation, densified and at rest due to cold, is easily penetrated by another coming from a warmer place or consisting of particles more suitable for motion or even impelled by a gentle wind, it rushes into its pores.
+However, in tranquil air, one exhalation can get densified and change to rest due to cold.
+- It is easily penetrated by another exhalation:
+  - coming from a warmer place or
+  - impelled by a gentle wind
+  - consisting of particles more suitable for motion
+- This exhalation rushes into the pores of the resting exhalation.

-As a result, it expels particles into the air-aether.
+  - As a result, it expels particles into the air-aether.

-Since the particles of the first exhalation are not yet so tightly connected that they cannot be separated by the impact of the others, they burst into flame.
+The particles of the first exhalation are not yet so tightly connected.
+- And so they cannot be separated by the impact of the others.
+- This makes them burst into flame.

-I believe this is how shooting stars are ignited.
+This is how shooting stars are ignited.

 #### 90. Fire in Those that Shine but Do Not Burn: Falling Stars

-When, however, the particles of an exhalation have coalesced into a substance so dense and viscous that they do not separate much, they emit only some light.
+Sometimes, the particles of an exhalation coalesce into a substance so dense and viscous that they do not separate much.
+- This makes them emit only some light.

 This is similar to that seen in:
 - rotting wood